Available from WordFire Press, my first novel!

 Summary: Russell Fisk, the captain of the tramp freighter Inquisitive Tamandua, hates transporting live cargo, but a creditor has him over a barrel.
 So now he has to get a pack of hunting Beagles to the client, while dodging Feds and dealing with an alien passenger who's more than slightly odd.
 And, oh, hey, one of the dogs is in labor.

-I've had sixteen short stories published in various venues.
+I've had seventeen short stories published in various venues.
 My Amazon Author Page (still a work in progress) is here.

 I also wrote a pair of villain origin stories--the Demon-Prince and the Vampire--for Lord of the Dead, a tabletop hex-and-counter horror game from Pocket Options.

 Daddy's Little Girl was published in the "Putrefying Stories" anthology by Stupefying Stories.

 Summary: A father will do anything to save his teenage daughter in a zombie apocalypse...